Implement a product feature using GitHub Spec Kit

 GitHub uses the import process to create the new repository in your account.

 NOTE: It can take a minute or two for the import process to finish.
-Wait for the import process to complete (typically 1-2 minutes).
+Wait for the import process to complete.

-GitHub will display a progress indicator and notify you when the import is complete.
+GitHub displays a progress indicator and notify you when the import is complete.

 9. Once the import is complete, open your new repository.